asreview/synergy-dataset/README.md

 ## Datasets

 The datasets are alphabetically ordered.
+See [index.csv](index.csv) for all available properties.

 <!-- BEGIN TABLE -->